Lecturer at Washington University in St. Louis

 Lecturer in Computer Science and Engineering, course creator, advisor, AI tools committee member, and mentor for independent student projects.

-Ilan Goodman headshot Available for education, data, and AI-aware assessment conversations.
+Ilan Goodman headshot Available for education, data, and thoughtful assessment conversations.

 Contact